srsran/srsRAN_4G/README.md

 Note that you have to execute the applications with root privileges to enable real-time thread priorities and to permit creation of virtual network interfaces.

-Also note that when you run the applications that all additioanl configuration files, for example the UE database file needed by srsEPC, reside in your current working directory.
+Also note that when you run the applications that all additional configuration files, for example the UE database file needed by srsEPC, reside in your current working directory.
-If that is not the case, you may need to specify the location of those files as command line argument, for example using the --hss.db_file parameter in srsEPC.
+If that is not the case, you may need to specify the location of those files as command line arguments, for example using the --hss.db_file parameter in srsEPC.

-srsENB and srsEPC can run on the same computers as a network-in-the-box configuration. srsUE needs to run on a seperate machine.
+srsENB and srsEPC can run on the same machine as a network-in-the-box configuration. srsUE needs to run on a separate machine.

 If you have installed the software suite using ```sudo make install```, you may just change in the source directory and start the applications as follows.